Racer-X

 Racer-X is the third EP by American post-hardcore band Big Black.
-It was released by Homestead Records in 1985 and reissued by Touch and Go Records in 1992.
+It was released by Homestead Records on March 10, 1985 and reissued by Touch and Go Records in 1992.

-Racer-X was the first of Big Black's recordings to cement their instrumental lineup of two guitarists, one bassist, and a Roland TR-606 drum machine.
+Racer-X was the first of Big Black's recordings to cement their instrumental lineup of two guitarists, one bassist, and an E-mu Drumulator drum machine.
 It was the final Big Black release to feature bassist Jeff Pezzati, who left to dedicate more time to his primary band Naked Raygun.